Residency (medicine): The Match

 Similarly, residency programs submit a list of their preferred applicants in rank order to this same service.
 The process is blinded, so neither applicant nor program will see each other's list.
 Aggregate program rankings can be found here, and are tabulated in real time based on applicants' anonymously submitted rank lists.

 The two parties' lists are combined by an NRMP computer, which creates stable (a proxy for optimal) matches of residents to programs using an algorithm.
-On the third Friday of March each year ("Match Day") these results are announced in Match Day ceremonies at the nation's 155 U.S. medical schools.
+On the third Friday of March each year ("Match Day") these results are announced in Match Day ceremonies at the United States' 155 medical schools.
 By entering the Match system, applicants are contractually obligated to go to the residency program at the institution to which they were matched.
 The same applies to the programs; they are obligated to take the applicants who matched into them.

-Match Day

-On the Monday of the week that contains the third Friday in March, candidates find out from the NRMP whether (but not where) they matched.
-If they have matched, they must wait until Match Day, which takes place on the following Friday, to find out where.

 Supplemental Offer and Acceptance Program

 The Supplemental Offer and Acceptance Program (SOAP) is a process for partially matched and fully unmatched applicant through the Match.
 Previous to the creation of SOAP, applicants were given the opportunity to contact the programs about the open positions in a process informally called "the scramble".
 This frantic, loosely structured system forced soon-to-be medical school graduates to choose within minutes programs not on their original Match list.
 In 2012, the NRMP introduced the organized system called SOAP.
 As part of the transition, Match Day was also moved from the third Thursday in March to the third Friday.

-The SOAP occurs during Match week.
+The SOAP occurs during Match Week.
 First the applicants eligible for SOAP, are informed they did not secure a Match position on the Monday of Match Week.
 The locations of remaining unfilled residency positions are released to the unmatched applicants the following day.
 Then programs contact applicants for interviews that usually occur via phone calls.
 After that, programs prepare lists of applicants and the positions open are offered by each program one at a time to the top applicant on their list.
 The applicant may accept the offer or reject it.
 If the offer is rejected it will go to the next applicant in the program list during the next round of SOAP.
 During Match year 2021 there were four rounds of SOAP.